jtsumner/mlm/README.md

 Is a user-friendly, automated metagenomics pipeline the key to making your life as a bioinformatician easier?
 Do you still want some choice in which tools you use for each analysis step rather a rigid selection of pre-determined tools that other pipelines use?
 Well look no further!

-Welcome to Muti-Level Metagenomics (not to be confused with Multi-Level Marketing), a flexible analysis pipeline designed to handle various metagenomics data types and analyses steps.
-Use MLM's flexible, low-free configuration settings to choose from multiple tools at each major step in the analysis.
-Yes, you heard that right: you can use the MLM pipeline to make your own pipeline.
-Answer the question closest to your heart.
+Welcome to Muti-Level Metagenomics (not to be confused with Multi-Level Marketing), a flexible snakemake workflow designed to handle various metagenomics data types and analyses steps.
+Use MLM's flexible, high-level configuration settings to choose from multiple tools at each major step in the analysis.
+Yes, you heard that right: you can use the MLM pipeline to make your own pipeline that answers the questions closest to your heart.
 Like, is this a pipeline, or a pyramid scheme?

 **UNDER ACTIVE DEVELOPMENT** :) Use at you own risk...